zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 10. Follow the steps below to add the settings:

     a.
-Select **+Add new setting**
+Select **+Add new setting**.

     b.
-In the Key field, enter **ClientId**
+In the Key field, enter **ClientId**.

     c.
-In the Value field, enter the Azure AD **Application ID** for the Contoso Insurance Web API
+In the Value field, enter the Azure AD **Application ID** for the Contoso Insurance Web API.

-    - The ClientId value is the Application ID you copied into the text editor from the Web API's property blade
+    - The ClientId value is the Application ID you copied into the text editor from the Web API's property blade.

-    - If in doubt, you can find in by going into the Azure portal, selecting Azure AD, browsing to the App registrations tab, choosing Contoso Insurance Web API, selecting Settings, then opening Properties
+    - If in doubt, you can find in by going into the Azure portal, selecting Azure AD, browsing to the App registrations tab, choosing Contoso Insurance Web API, selecting Settings, then opening Properties.

 11. Repeat the previous step, setting the key and value for each of the settings below: